 Fix 7: Check your system files

 No outdated driver.
 No conflicting applications.
 And no corrupt game files.
 Then the culprit might be your system files.
-Try these methods below to check
+Try these methods below:

 1) On your keyboard, press the Windows logo key and R at the same time to open the Run box.
 Type cmd and press Ctrl+Shift+Enter to run Command Prompt as administrator.